 Before we start configuring the Pre and Post SQL in Informatica, First connect to the Informatica repository service by providing the Admin Console Username and password that you specified while installing the Server.

-Step 1: Create Source Definition for Pre SQL and Post SQL in Informatica
+Create Pre and Post SQL in Informatica Source Definition

-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-As we said before, we are using EmpDetails table from SQL Server database as our source definitions.
-I suggest you refer Database Source in Informatica to understand the creation of source definition
+Navigate to Source Analyzer and define your Sources.
+Here, we are using the EmpDetails table from the SQL Server database as our source definitions.
+I suggest you refer to Database Source to understand the creation of the source definition

-Step 2: Create Target Definition for Pre SQL and Post SQL in Informatica
+Create Pre and Post SQL in Informatica Target Definition

 Please navigate to Target Designer to define the Target.
 In this example, we are using the existing SQL table as our target definition.
 You can refer to Create Target table using Source Definition to understand the process of creating a target definition

-To create a new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
-This will open the Mapping Name window to write a unique name for this mapping.
-Let me write m_Pre_and_Post_SQL and click OK button.
+To create a new mapping, Please navigate to the Mappings menu and select the Create.. option.
+It opens the Mapping Name window to write a unique name ( m_Pre_and_Post) and click the OK button.

 Drag and drop the EmpDetails source definitions from Sources folder to the mapping designer.
-Once you drag the source, Power Center designer will automatically create the source qualifier for you.
-I suggest you refer the Source Qualifier Transformation article
+Once you drag the source, the Power Center designer will automatically create the Source Qualifier for you.

-Double click on the Source Qualifier transformation, and go to properties Tab to configure the Pre SQL and Post SQL
+Double click on the Source Qualifier transformation, and go to properties Tab to configure the Informatica Pre and Post SQL

-Pre SQL: This property is used to run the SQL Command against the Source before the Integration Service Starts.
+Pre: This property is used to run the Command against the Source before the Integration Service Starts.
 Click the arrow

 Here we are writing an Insert Statement to insert new records into the Emp Details table before the integration service starts.

-Post SQL: Use this property to run the SQL Command against the Source After the Integration Service Ends.
-Here, we writing a Delete Statement to delete the record whose employee Id is equal to 9
+Post: Use this property to run the Command against the Source After the Integration Service Ends.
+Here, we are writing a Delete Statement to delete the record whose employee Id is equal to 9

 You can also alter the remaining properties.
 But for now, we are clicking OK button to close the properties windows